Skip to main content

 • “It needs optimization for keyboard and mouse play.”

 Gigabash offers chaotic kaiju fun with various modes that enhance replayability, particularly in local multiplayer settings.
-However, some players feel that the lack of online support and content limits its long-term replay value, making it less appealing as a full-priced purchase.
-Overall, while it is enjoyable, its replayability may depend on future updates and community engagement.
+However, some users feel that the lack of online support and content limits its long-term replay value, making it less appealing for solo play.
+Overall, while the game is enjoyable, its replayability may not justify the full price for all players.

 • “Gigabash is chaotic kaiju fun on top of some extra modes to keep things varied for hours of replayability.”